 Make an 18th Century Craft in August.
 Plans are being made for August Craft Days.
 Please check back for dates and to see what crafts will be offered.

-This festive Scottish New Year’s Eve celebration shoos out the old and welcomes the new.
+This festive Scottish New Year’s celebration shoos out the old and welcomes the new.
 Haggis will be prepared at the open hearth.
 Participate in Highland games and join the Scottish dancers in the barn.
 A program that includes the parade of and ode to the haggis, the resolution of debts and first-footing, will take place at 3:30 PM.